-- 1.2.1 The right to form, join, and participate in the activities of any labor organization of his/her own choosing for the purpose of representation of all matters within the scope of representation. - 1.2.2 The right to be free from interference, intimidation, restraint, coercion, discrimination, or reprisal on the part of the City, other employees or employee organizations, with respect to his/her membership or non-membership in any employee organization or with respect to any lawful activity. - 1.2.3 The right to refuse to join or participate in the activities of any employee organization. - 1.3 Agency Shop/Fair Share
+- a) The right to form, join, and participate in the activities of any labor organization of his/her own choosing for the purpose of representation of all matters within the scope of representation. - b) The right to be free from interference, intimidation, restraint, coercion, discrimination, or reprisal on the part of the City, other employees or employee organizations, with respect to his/her membership or non-membership in any employee organization or with respect to any lawful activity. - c) The right to refuse to join or participate in the activities of any employee organization.